Individualisation in Higher Education. Inspiration from European University Alliances

 • What positive experiences or success stories and what failures can we learn from?This workshop is an invitation to share experiences, identify needs, and co-imagine next steps for meaningful, cross-alliances cooperation in higher education.

-Rethinking mobility - opportunities and integration in teaching as part of the European University Alliance Across (Cecile Sandten, Moderation: Benny Liebold)
+Rethinking mobility - opportunities and integration in teaching as part of the European University Alliance Across (Cecile Sandten, Rim Barioul, Moderation: Benny Liebold)

 Conference Gathering

-open to registered participants with completed payment (see conference registration for details)
+open to registered participants with completed payment (see e-mail for details)

 Registration